tobbelobb/hp-mark/README.md

 Examples of such configs are found in `hp-mark/hpm/hpm/example-marker-params/`.
 They contain:

- * Maker positions
+ * Maker positions on the effector
- * Marker type
+ * Marker type on the effector
- * Marker size
+ * Marker size on the effector
- * A topleft marker center value that's unused for now
+ * Optionally: marker positions on the bed
+ * Optionally: marker type on the bed
+ * Optionally: marker size on the bed

 Your marker type is most probably disk, but hpm also supports sphere.
 Your marker diameter is 90 mm if you follow my standard example.
 Bigger is generally better.